MounirAitHamou/CSI4130_Project/PeerReview.md

 ### Minor Improvement
 I added antialiasing to the renderer by enabling `antialias: true` in the WebGL context.
 This significantly improves visual quality by smoothing jagged edges, especially on diagonal lines and curves in the terrain and objects.
 The change is simple but has a noticeable impact on the overall aesthetics of the scene, making it look more polished and professional.
 (Not counting this as one of the three improvements because it takes no implementation effort and is a standard practice for better visuals.)

-### Improvements location
-All three suggested improvements are located in `winterlude.js`, which contains all of the code.

 ### First Suggested Improvement